 Your soil’s content around your home and backyard can impact your family’s health and landscaping efforts.
 Whether you are considering a renovation project, digging for a well, or adding new plantings around your home, testing the soil can alert you to possible problems.
 Considering the costs of dealing with problems, such as an infected water supply, if soil issues go untreated, it is well worth the cost of these basic tests.

 The national average cost for soil testing is around $700 and $1,800, with most homeowners spending around $1,200 for a pH level test along with pesticide residue, heavy metal, and industrial chemicals.
 This project’s low cost is $400 to test soil pH levels.
 The high cost is $5,000 to test for harmful contaminants, pH levels, petroleum products, solvents, and soil-shifting factors.

 |Soil Test Prices|

 |National average cost||$1,200|

-Checking your soil for contaminants can be as simple as checking the pH levels, or as complicated as determining whether your soil can support your proposed construction project.
-The degree of testing you administer will depend on the reasons you are doing it, and how much information you need to gather.
-The more comprehensive the analysis, the more expensive the testing will be.
+Checking your soil for contaminants can be as simple as checking the pH level or as complicated as determining whether your soil can support your proposed construction project.
+The degree of testing you administer depends on the reasons you are doing it and how much information you need.
+The more comprehensive the analysis, the more expensive the testing.

 |Turf Soil Testing||$20 - $100|